How to Choose the Best Business Texting App

 12 Things to Consider When Choosing The Best Business Texting App for Your Business or Organization

-Texting enables you to connect with your customers in a really fast and personalized way.
+Texting enables you to connect with contacts and customers in fast and personalized ways.
 In fact, 98% of text messages get opened immediately and 67% of customers would rather text than talk or email with a business.

-To help, we’ve put together a guide that walks you through the features and capabilities you should look for in a good text messaging service for your business.
+To help, we’ve put together a guide for evaluating the best texting apps.
+The following is a list of the twelve features and capabilities you should look for in a good text messaging service.

 Easy to use and get started with